 Excited by the close, three inch proximity of coal to cook surface, we set up 2-zones and piled on a generous bed under the direct zone to super sear steaks.
 It was too much of a good thing.
 Kettleman’s radiant grates quickly branded our steaks with black bars.
 In this scenario, you definitely can use less charcoal.
 Three inches isn’t much room and you need to put some space between the coal and the bottom of the grate.
 Even with the appropriate amount of fuel, Kettleman grates searing performance is similar to cast iron grates, producing pronounced brown sear marks instead of the even brown crust that is attainable with Weber’s thin steel rod grates.

-You don't have to create a thick bed of charcoal.
+You don’t have to create a thick bed of charcoal.
 For many coal schemes you can scatter a smaller amount across the coal grate with space between the briquettes.
 We believe starting charcoal with a chimney is superior to using lighter fluid because the coal lights just as fast, you eliminate using smelly petroleum based fluid and the chimney doubles as a measuring cup to increase consistency.
-Click here to learn more about starting a coal fire.
+Click here to learn more about starting a charcoal fire.
 With Kettleman, using a chimney also lets every briquette get red hot and ash over before being scattered.
 With half a chimney spread across the coal grate, we made a batch of chicken wings.
 Once again, the heat was very even and the meat retained moisture while the skin crisped nicely.

 Kettleman smokes meat beautifully.
 We made a C-Ring of charcoal around the edge of the coal grate, interspersed with wood chunks and lit one end.
 The air intake holes line right up with the charcoal and it burned low and slow for several hours with no babysitting.
 The small BBQ pork butts we made came out tender and moist without the use of a water pan.
 We attribute this to the reduced effect of dry convection heat.
 For longer cooks one would have to remove the grate and replenish the circle of coal, or wrap and finish on another device such as a gas grill or kitchen oven.